rapidsai/dask-cuda/docs/source/ucx.rst

 .. note::
     These options can be used with mainline Dask/Distributed.
-    However, this will disable a variety of features, such as the automatic detection of InfiniBand interfaces.
+    However, some features are exclusive to Dask-CUDA, such as the automatic detection of InfiniBand interfaces.
     See :doc:`Specializations for GPU Usage <specializations>` for more details on the benefits of using Dask-CUDA.